A topic from the subject of Spectroscopy in Chemistry.

 Significance:

 Infrared spectroscopy is a powerful technique for identifying functional groups in organic compounds.
-It provides information about the molecular structure, bonding, and chemical composition.
-This technique is extensively used in various fields, including organic chemistry, biochemistry, and pharmaceutical analysis.
+It provides valuable information about the molecular structure, bonding, and chemical composition.
+This technique is extensively used in various fields, including organic chemistry, biochemistry, material science, and forensic science.

 Share on: